Data5tream/simple-status-page/README.md

 docker compose up -d
 ```

-This will pull the latest `redis` and `simple-status-page` images and run them.
+This will pull the latest `simple-status-page` image and run it.
 The status page will be available on port
 `8000`.

 It's recommended to run the app behind a reverse proxy that does TLS termination, like [caddy](https://caddyserver.com/).